Brian Eno: Personal life

-Politics
+Political activism

 In 2007, Eno joined the Liberal Democrats as youth adviser under Nick Clegg.

 In 2017, Eno signed an open letter as a member of the Labour Party and has stated that voting for the Liberal Democrats is "voting Tory without admitting it".
 In August 2015, he endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 He said at a rally in Camden Town Hall: "I don't think electability really is the most important thing.
 What's important is that someone changes the conversation and moves us off this small-minded agenda."
 He later wrote in The Guardian: "He's [Corbyn] been doing this with courage and integrity and with very little publicity.
 This already distinguishes him from at least half the people in Westminster, whose strongest motivation seems to have been to get elected, whatever it takes."

-In 2006, Eno was one of more than 100 artists and writers who signed an open letter calling for an international boycott of Israeli political and cultural institutions. and in January 2009 he spoke out against Israel's military action on the Gaza Strip by writing an opinion for CounterPunch and participating in a large-scale protest in London.
+In 2006, Eno was one of more than 100 artists and writers who signed an open letter calling for an international boycott of Israeli political and cultural institutions, and in January 2009, he spoke out against Israel's military action on the Gaza Strip by writing an opinion for CounterPunch and participating in a large-scale protest in London.
 In 2014, Eno again protested publicly against what he called a "one-sided exercise in ethnic cleansing" and a "war [with] no moral justification," in reference to the 2014 military operation of Israel into Gaza.
 He was also a co-signatory, along with Archbishop Desmond Tutu, Noam Chomsky, Alice Walker and others, to a letter published in The Guardian that labelled the conflict as an "inhumane and illegal act of military aggression" and called for "a comprehensive and legally binding military embargo on Israel, similar to that imposed on South Africa during apartheid."

-In 2013, Eno became a patron of Videre Est Credere (Latin for "to see is to believe"), a UK human rights charity.
+In 2013, Eno became a patron of Videre est Credere (Latin: "to see is to believe"), a UK human rights charity.
 Videre describes itself as "give[ing] local activists the equipment, training and support needed to safely capture compelling video evidence of human rights violations.
 This captured footage is verified, analysed and then distributed to those who can create change."
-He participates alongside movie producers Uri Fruchtmann and Terry Gilliam – along with executive director of Greenpeace UK John Sauven.
+He participates alongside movie producers Uri Fruchtmann and Terry Gilliam and executive director of Greenpeace UK John Sauven.